joshbegley/nyt-latest/previous.md

 `By Francesca Regalado, Farnaz Fassihi, Elian Peltier and Ephrat Livni`\
 https://nytimes.com/live/2026/04/07/world/iran-war-trump-news/heres-the-latest

-**Iran War Live Updates: Trump’s Hormuz Deadline Hangs Over the Middle East**\
+**Iran War Live Updates: Trump’s Deadline Draws Closer With No Sign of Diplomatic Breakthrough**\
-`President Trump has threatened to destroy Iran’s bridges and power plants on Tuesday night Eastern time if it does not open the Strait of Hormuz.
-There have been no public signs of a diplomatic breakthrough.`\
+`Israel and Iran traded fresh attacks on Tuesday after President Trump said a cease-fire proposal put forward by mediators was “not good enough.”
+Mr. Trump has threatened to destroy Iran’s bridges and power plants if it does not reopen the Strait of Hormuz by 8 p.m.
+Eastern.`\
 https://nytimes.com/live/2026/04/07/world/iran-war-trump-news

 **How to Build a Rest Stop for Delivery Workers in a Hurry**\